dcyoung/dcyoung.github.io/_pages/resume.md

 ## La Cocina - Restaurant

-From 2007-2011 I was employed in various positions at La Cocina, a small Mexican restaurant in Orinda Ca. I started busing tables but moved to bar-tending and waiting which I continued for 4 years.
-At a small family owned restaurant, being a waiter assumed acting as floor manager.
+From 2007-2011 I was employed in various positions at La Cocina, a small restaurant in my hometown.
+At a small family owned restaurant, being a waiter also assumed acting as floor manager.
 My responsibilities included opening and closing the restaurant, handling the documentation and security of money, managing other staff and even assisting in the design of a new computer system for online catering orders.
-I believe that every individual should work in the service industry at some point, if only to gain a healthy perspective.
+I believe every individual should experience working in a service industry, if only to gain a healthy perspective.

+---

 # Research Experience